What is a Vulnerability Assessment?

 Today, almost everything is connected to the Internet, which can be a dangerous place.
 Within any organization, employees are using email, remote access, and the internet on a daily basis, opening the door for a potential cyber breach at any moment.
 And it’s nearly impossible to monitor and manage every point of entry within your network.

-said Warren Buffet, Berkshire Hathaway CEO, at an investor meeting, where he suggested that cyber attacks are a more dangerous and imminent threat than nuclear, biological or chemical warfare.
+“I don’t know that much about cyber (attacks), but I do think that’s the number one problem with mankind,” said Warren Buffet, Berkshire Hathaway CEO, at an investor meeting where he suggested that cyber attacks are a more dangerous and imminent threat than nuclear, biological or chemical warfare.

 An effective way to mitigate the impact of a potential cyber threat is to establish organizational policies related to regular vulnerability assessments, which will provide the company with insights into where it can improve its cybersecurity efforts.